 All dogs enjoy feeling the breeze on their snouts while driving, although that may be considered quite dangerous since they could jump out in the middle of the ride or could even hit their head on a passing object.
 Here are some ways you can ensure a safe ride for your best for a legged friend and get him in and out of the car safely.

 Where to Start?

 Until everything is already packed and ready to go, your pooch should not get in the car.
 Meaning, it is very important to plan ahead and ensure that your dog has enough room.
 This would be true no matter if you are traveling to the restaurant or on a longer trip.
 As a security measure, you can put your dog inside a crate, which will ensure that getting in and out is safe.
 Although, they might not feel as comfortable inside.
 And if you do not enjoy placing your dog in a small cramped environment just as much as he does not, you could ensure his safe entrance by at least adding a dog ramp to your car.
+The main features of secure dog ramps include an anti-slip, height adjustable, and safety guide rails.
 Also, it would be wise not to leave any objects around them that can pose a safety risk.

 For instance, anything they could choke on or something that is sharp.

 Every dog parent does not plan to get in an accident when their dog is in the car.
 Although it may be true, this does not mean it will not happen.
 In order to protect your beloved furry friend as well as yourself, it would be wise to consider some restrained options.
 Here are some examples of which:

 - Carry boxes that have harness attachments implemented

 All of these options can either be used as harnesses themselves or as an attachment to your dog’s existing harness, in order to keep them safe in case of an impact.
 Some other things you can consider are:

 - Back seat barriers